How to Bathe a Dog at Home

 As it was so warm here in the UK for parts of last summer, I thought she would like a paddling pool that could double as a bath.
 Silly me.
 She didn’t like it and was not fool enough to jump in though she will race through when her ball is thrown into the water.

 So I did start using it as a bath (outside) which works quite well and keeps the kitchen dry!
-This is the one we bought.
-You can attach your dog but I don’t bother.
+This is the one we bought which is easy enough to setup and empty.

 Prepare Your Dog Before a Bath